Alex-twn/STM32MP15x_workshop/readme.md

 ------

-# Build and deploy the Linux kernel for this workshop
+# Modify and deploy the images to add sensing and wireless connectivity

 This chapter will explain how to build the Linux kernel in order to make the STM32MP157A-DK1 board able to communicate with the X-NUCLEO-IKS01A3 sensor shield